HPE-Japan-Presales/e-learning/ezmeral/ua/sysdig/installation/README_en.md

 Choose your k8s cluster type.
 Need to choose *Kubernetes Cluster* for Ezmeral Unified Analytics k8s cluster.
 ![image](./pics/installation02.png)

-Put your *Cluster Name* and copy and paster the commands displayed to your notebook.
+Put your *Cluster Name* and copy and paste the commands displayed to your notebook.
 ![image](./pics/installation03.png)

 Execute below commands on the laptop or server installed HELM.